 |help||Show help for commands.|

-Exploring these pip commands and keeping them handy, will really help you for your Python project management activities in long run.
+Exploring these pip commands and keeping them handy, will really help you with your Python project management activities in the long run.

 In this tutorial, you have learned all the basic pip commands and managing Python modules using Pip.
 If you have any point to discuss, feel free to write a comment.